alex-costanzino/VeryLargeScaleIntegration/README.md

 * [tqdm](https://github.com/tqdm/tqdm) 4.62.3;
 * [Numpy](https://numpy.org/) 1.21.

-Further details can be found in the report.
+Further details can be found in the reports.

 ## License